Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 - “You don’t have much information, but what’s your guess on what the left circle means?

-Most people will guess things like “I am the center”, “Things are focused on me”, “Things are pressing on me”, or similar.
-Sometimes, people answer in the opposite manner like “Things are dependent on me”, I don’t get that often, but it has happened.
+Most people will guess things like “I am the center,” “Things are focused on me,” “Things are pressing on me,” or similar.
+Sometimes, people answer oppositely, like “Things depend on me.”
+I don’t get that often, but it has happened.

-Whatever they answer, just acknowledge it and move to the next step.
+Whatever the answer, acknowledge it and move to the next step.

 Add Life, Circumstances, and People